SamBjork/SamBjork/README.md

 <h2 align="center"> Hello World, SamBjork here! 👋 </h2>

-- ⌨ Projects I’m currently doing: Developing the my own website bjorkweb, also learning Xamarin and developing my WebApp JobSearchAssistant.
+- ⌨ Projects I’m currently working on: On the side of my job I'm developing a discord bot and creating websites.
 - 🌱 I’m currently working full-time at Svenska Spel as a Fullstack Developer, along with working on my hobby projects.
 - 📫 You can reach me at: samuel.bjorkqvist@gmail.com
 - ⚡ Fun fact: I was driving the swedish Hemglass ice cream truck before I hopped on to the developer train.